cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

         break
       }
     }
-  }

-  // if there is an error ack return immediately and do not unwind or forward further if !ack.Success() {
-    return ack
-  }

-  // for v2 we will implement the unwinding and forwarding if the receive at this step is successful if unwind == true {
-    // check if we need to continue unwinding by seeing if the trace is more than 1 hop long, since the packet data should have already been unwound by one hop by receiving to this chain token = tokens[0]
-    if len(token.trace) > 1 {
-      nextHop = token.trace
-      nextPort, nextChannel = split(nextHop)
-      unwind = len(token.trace) > 2
-      nextToken = Token{
+    // add the received token to the received tokens list recvToken = Token{
       denom: token.denom,
-        trace: token.trace[1:],
+      trace: onChainTrace,
       amount: token.amount,
     }
-      nextSequence = sendFungibleTokens(
-        []Token{nextToken},
-        receiver, // current receiver is the new sender data.receiver, // retain original destination receiver
-        memo,
-        unwind,
-        forwardingPath,
-        nextPort,
-        nextChannel,
-        Height{},
-        currentTime() + DefaultHopTimeoutPeriod,
-      )
-      // store packet for future sending ack store.set(packetForwardPath(nextPort, nextChannel, nextPacketSequence), packet)
-      // use async ack until we get successful acknowledgement from further down the line. return nil
+    receivedTokens = append(receivedTokens, recvToken)
   }

+  // if there is an error ack return immediately and do not forward further if !ack.Success() {
+    return ack
   }

+  // if acknowledgement is successful and forwarding path set
-  // if unwinding is complete, then start forwarding if forwardingPath != nil {
+  // then start forwarding
+  if forwardingPath != nil {
-    nextPort, nextChannel = split(forwardingPath[0])
+    nextPort, nextChannel = split(forwardingPath[0], "/")
-    nextTrace = traceFromDenom(onChainDenom)
-    nextToken = Token{
-      denom: token.denom,
-      trace: nextTrace,
-      amount: token.amount,
-    }
+    // send the tokens we received above to the next port and channel
+    // on the forwarding path
-    nextSequence = sendFungibleTokens(
+    // and reduce the forwardingPath by the first element nextSequence = sendFungibleTokens(
-      tokens: []Token{nextToken},
+      tokens: receivedTokens,
       sender: receiver,
       receiver: data.receiver,
       memo,
-      false,
       forwardingPath[1:],
       nextPort,
       nextChannel,